Science and Engineering Subject Sessions

 Subject Sessions

-In this session, you will create your own DNA necklace to take home with you using practical applications of molecular biology.
+This session will start with a presentation about the courses on offer.
+You will then create your own DNA necklace to take home with you using practical applications of molecular biology.
+The activity will end with an optional tour to our OMICS facility.

 In this session you’ll design and simulate an electronic circuit with commonly used electronic components such as resistors, capacitors, and light emitting diodes (LED) that turn on to indicate the correct working of the circuit.
 The simulation will be carried out using Multisim – an industry-standard software for the design and simulation of analogue and digital circuits.
 Its interactive environment makes it easy to visualise the behaviour of a circuit.
 You’ll learn how to navigate through Multisim and how to carry out a design and simulation using this tool.

-You will be able to try out a number of experiments in lighting and sound using some of our specialist facilities such as our Hemi-anechoic Chamber and the Audio Technology Lab.
-Guided by our teaching team and current students, you will explore important principles in Audio Technology and Live Event Lighting.
-There will be several experiments running concurrently for you to experience.
-There will also be the opportunity to get hands-on experience with some of our lighting, sound, and video control systems.
+You will be able to try out a number of practical's in lighting and sound using some of our specialist facilities.
+Guided by our teaching team and current students, you will explore important principles.

 *Please ensure you wear sport clothing and trainers/flat, non-slip footwear as you will be taking part in light physical activity.